 A Christmas Camel?
 What is a Christmas Camel you ask?
 A valid question with a very special answer.
-While her name may be hard to explain, her significance and legacy are not.
+While her name, Carmen the Christmas Camel, may be hard to explain, her significance and legacy are not.
 This is the story of Carmen, the Joseph Family Christmas Camel.

 Carmen’s story starts around thirty-five or so years ago in Wheeling, West Virginia.
 She was one of the best, if not the best, Christmas presents my grandfather had ever received.
 You see, he was a first-generation American whose parents had immigrated to the United States from Lebanon.
 With the exception of his time in the army at the end of World War II, he rarely left the Wheeling area.
 Shortly before Carmen’s arrival, he had encountered an actual, real, live camel on a trip out west to visit family.
 He rarely got excited about anything other than his children and grandchildren, but to encounter a real, live camel simply amazed him.
 He talked about it often upon his return home.